axel669/lib.asuid/README.md

 # Almost Sortable Unique IDs
 Similar idea to the ksuid, but uses a larger timestamp for millisecond resolution.
-Copy-paste friendly, 35 chars long, and lexicographical sorting of the ids will sort them by time.
+Copy-paste friendly, 35 chars long, and lexicographical sorting of the ids will sort them by time, but if multiple asuids are generated in the same millisecond (or using the same timestamp) then the random bytes will prevent ordering them in perfect generated order (hence, almost sortable).

 ## Format
 ```